Division of Space and Plasma Physics

 We participate in the education programme both at the MSc and PhD level.
 At the MSc level a number of courses are given and MSc thesis projects are offered, often closely related to on-going research activities.
 We participate in KTH Master's Programme in Electrophysics.
-The department hosts the Student Workshop .
+The division hosts the Student Workshop .

-The Division of Space and Plasma Physics is part of the KTH Space Centre and the School of Electrical Engineering and Computer Science .
+The Division of Space and Plasma Physics is part of the KTH Space Centre and the Department of Electrical Engineering at the School of Electrical Engineering and Computer Science .